 You can search for a solfeggio by using the "Solfeggio Note String" scroll bar on top of the search menu, or you can enter a number of pitches manually in the fields "begins with" or "contains."
 Click search to find the matching solfeggios.
 The content of a source can be investigated by scrolling the "RISM Siglum / call number" list.
 Some libraries, like Montecassino give individual call numbers for every piece in a source.
 For that reason, a source like I-MC 2-B-20 has received many call numbers, that represent only one piece.
 To search the complete set of pieces of such a source, You will thus need to use "contains" and then "I-MC 2-B-20".
 UUSolf allows You to use the Gj numbers, the identification numbers as introduced in Robert Gjerdingen's website "Monuments of Solfeggi".
 Please observe that Gj12 should be spelled "0012".

 All library sigla follow the customary system of the online catalogue RISM (Répertoire International des Sources Musicales) to be found in the following pdf-file.

 Several scholars of musicology have contributed to The Uppsala Solfeggio Database

-I wish to express my sincerest gratitude to Nicholas Baragwanath, Maria Luisa Baroni, Riccardo Castagnetti, Clémence Destribois, Felix Diergarten, Robert Gjerdingen, Nicoleta Paraschivescu, Marco Pollaci, Claire Roberts, Giorgio Sanguinetti, Mário Marques Trilha, and Marianne Tråvén.
-I would like to direct special thanks to Paolo Sullo (Naples) for the most generous way he has contributed to the UUSolf database.
+I wish to express my sincerest gratitude to Nicholas Baragwanath, Maria Luisa Baroni, Riccardo Castagnetti, Clémence Destribois, Felix Diergarten, Robert Gjerdingen, Faith Lanam, Nicoleta Paraschivescu, Marco Pollaci, Claire Roberts, Giorgio Sanguinetti, Mário Marques Trilha, Marianne Tråvén, and Paolo Sullo (Naples) for the most generous they have contributed to the UUSolf database.